joelhawksley/identity/_posts/2026-01-14-beyond-senior.md

 ---
 layout: post
 title: "Beyond Senior: Consider the staff path!"
+description: "You’re at senior, but you’re hungry for more.
+What’s next?
+In this talk, we’ll attempt to define the staff role and help you decide if it's a good fit for your career."
 ---

 _A transcript of my 2026 talk, as presented at Boulder Ruby._